mgard/epater/README.md

 * Multiply long instruction
 * Prefetch Abort, Data Abort, and Undefined instruction interrupts
 * Real-life PC mode: currently, the user may choose between using a virtualized program counter pointing to the currently executed instruction (that is, as if there was no pipeline) or a PC with a +8 offset to account for the pipeline.
 In some very specific cases (for instance, when PC is used as an operand, and shifted using another register, or when PC acts as the source register of a STR instruction), the ARM specification reports a PC offset of +12 (see ARM7TDMI reference manual, sec.
 4.5.5 and 4.9.4).
 The simulator currently assumes that the offset is constant, and therefore does not support this mode.
-* Hardware interrupts, except for a timer interruption, e.g. one cannot simulate a keyboard with this emulator
+* Hardware interrupts, except for a timer interrupt, e.g. one cannot simulate a keyboard with this emulator
+* Load multiple / Store multiple instructions and interrupts: these instructions are special because they may be interrupted in the middle of their execution (whereas all other instructions are atomic regarding the interrupt handling).
+Currently, LDM and STM are not interrupted.

 ## Unsupported features